NJ456/nj_airport_js/README.md

 As an air traffic controller
 So I can get passengers to a destination
-I want to instruct a plane to land at an airport
+I want to instruct a plane to land at an airport !!!!!COMPLETED!!!!

 / Create Airport class
 / Create constructor - make a it take an argument of (name), so you can name airports